tukanuk/homebridge-raspberripi-temperature-sensor/README.md

 </p>

-# Homebridge HTTP Temperature plugin for automation
+# Homebridge Raspberry PI Temperature plugin

-This is a Homebridge platform plugin and can be used to get the outside temperature from openweathermap.org and activate sensor (min and max temperature) that will trigger based on the thresholds configured in the settings of the plugin.
+This is a Homebridge platform plugin and can be used to get the temperature from å sensor on a RaspberryPi.
+It has activate sensors (min and max temperature) that will trigger based on the thresholds configured in the settings of the plugin.